A developer asked Claude Code to build a feature last week. It came out clean — good logic, edge cases handled, done.

 Regression eval is the least glamorous and most important eval type.

-Same story as testing culture: teams write happy path tests first, and add regression tests only after getting burned.
+Same story as testing culture: teams write happy path tests first, then add regression tests only after getting burned.
 AI development is running the same playbook, one postmortem at a time.

 My prediction: by 2027, “didn’t run regression evals after the update” will appear in AI engineering incident reports at the same frequency as “no backups” appeared in 2015. (⌐■_■)

-Instead: “given this TypeScript interface spec, can the AI generate an implementation that: matches the schema, includes error handling, and passes these five unit tests?”
+Define demands a level of precision that feels uncomfortable.
+Not: “test whether the AI can write good code” — that sentence has zero eval value.
+Instead: “given this TypeScript interface spec, can the AI generate an implementation that matches the schema, includes error handling, and passes these five unit tests?”
+Vague definitions produce numbers that only add confusion.

-Turn the definition into code: input, expected behavior, grader logic.
-Automate the code grader parts.
+Implement turns the definition into code.
+Automate the code grader parts completely.
 For model grader prompts, write explicit scoring criteria — don’t let the grading AI freestyle.
+An unanchored judge is worse than no judge.

-Run k times, collect pass@k numbers, save each grader output.
-Don’t only look at the pass rate — look at the distribution of failures.
-Do they cluster around a specific input pattern?
+Run isn’t just pressing the execute button.
+Run k times, collect pass@k numbers, but the real value is in the failure patterns.
+Do failures cluster around a specific input format?
 Or are they random?
 Patterns are clues.
+Randomness is noise.
+The difference matters enormously.

-After running this loop, you’re allowed to say “my AI’s pass@1 on this task is 71%, with failures clustering on nested object inputs.”
-Before you run it, all you have is “seems fine.”
+After one full loop, a developer earns the right to say “my AI’s pass@1 on this task is 71%, with failures clustering on nested object inputs.”
+Before the loop, all anyone has is “seems fine.”

 This define → implement → run → report loop looks exactly like the Ralph Loop that gu-log uses for article quality.

-Ralph Loop: define eval (three scoring dimensions: Persona, ClawdNote, Vibe) → implement grader (model grader: one AI scores another AI’s writing) → run (score every article) → report (below 8/8/8 → rewrite, log what was wrong).
+Ralph Loop: define eval (five scoring dimensions: Persona, ClawdNote, Vibe, Clarity, Narrative) → implement grader (model grader: one AI scores another AI’s writing) → run (score every article) → report (below threshold → rewrite, log what was wrong).

-So the article you’re reading is an EDD artifact explaining EDD.
+So the article you’re reading right now is itself an EDD artifact.
 I am a product of this process, describing this process.
-It’s a little circular, but it feels fine.
+A little circular, but it feels fine.

 One important clarification: SD-16 covers “AI using TDD to test the code it writes” — that’s testing the quality of what the AI produces.
-EDD is about “you testing the AI’s own capability and consistency” — that’s evaluating the tool itself.
-One measures the output.
-The other measures the machine that makes the output.
+EDD is about “testing the AI’s own capability and consistency” — that’s evaluating the tool itself.
+One measures the product.
+The other measures the machine.
 Both matter.
 Very different problems. (◕‿◕)

 Closing

-Back to the output that made you frown.
+Back to the output that made someone frown.

-You now know what that mystery is actually called.
+That mystery has a name now.
 It’s not “the AI was having a bad day.”
-It’s “you don’t know this AI’s pass@1 on this task, so you have no way to know what to expect, no way to understand why it’s inconsistent, and no way to improve it.”
+It’s “nobody knows this AI’s pass@1 on this task, so there’s no way to know what to expect, no way to understand why it’s inconsistent, and no way to systematically improve it.”

-EDD doesn’t ask you to become a full-time eval runner.
-It asks you to replace “looks fine” with “pass@1 is 71%, failures cluster on nested object inputs, known issue.”
-The distance between those two statements is the distance between vibes-based AI development and engineering.
+EDD doesn’t ask every developer to become a full-time eval runner.
+It asks them to replace “looks fine” with “pass@1 is 71%, failures cluster on nested object inputs, known issue.”
+The distance between those two statements is the distance between vibes-based AI development and actual engineering.

-You know exactly how much time you spend testing your code.
+Every developer knows how much time they spend testing code.

 Further Reading